logicality-io/tag-assistant-support/README.md

 1. Download the latest `.msi.zip` release from https://github.com/logicality-io/tag-assistant-support/releases
 2. Extract the `msi` installer from the zip file.
 3. Run the `msi` program and follow the on-screen instructions.
-4. After installation browse to http://localhost:37888 to view the embedded Administation UI, diagnostics, configuration and to test your installation.
-5. Go to https://tag-assistant.logicality.io to test your installation with a remote web application.

-Notes:
    1. During installation you may see a windows warning: "Windows protected your PC.
 Microsoft Defender SmartScreen prevented...".
 The reason for this is that the package is not yet digitally signed.
 This will be addressed in a future version.
 Click `More Info` followed by `Run anyway` to proceed with installation.
    2. If during installation you will see a windows warning, "Do you want to allow this app from an unknown publisher to make changes to your device?".
-.
 The reason for this is that the package is not yet digitally signed.
 This will be addressed in a future version.
 Click "Proceed" to continue.
+4. After installation browse to http://localhost:37888 to view the embedded Administation UI, diagnostics, configuration and to test your installation.
+5. Additionally, go to https://tag-assistant.logicality.io to test your installation with a remote web application.

+Notes:
-3. By default, Tag Assistant will install into `%ProgramFiles%\Logicality\Tag Assistant`.
+1. By default, Tag Assistant will install into `%ProgramFiles%\Logicality\Tag Assistant`.
-4. Tag Assistant stores data (configuration and logs) in `%ProgramData%\Logicality\Tag Assistant\`
+2. Tag Assistant stores data (configuration and logs) in `%ProgramData%\Logicality\Tag Assistant\`

 ## Configuration